Team4239/LearningTools/README.md

 WPILib provides libraries and tools needed for programming in the FRC environment.

-1. Download the WPILib installer from the [official WPILib website](https://frcmaven.wpi.edu/api/download/installer/v2024.3.2/Win64/WPILib_Windows-2024.3.2.iso).
+1. Download the WPILib installer by clicking [here](https://frcmaven.wpi.edu/api/download/installer/v2024.3.2/Win64/WPILib_Windows-2024.3.2.iso).
 2. After installation, launch WPILib to confirm it’s working correctly.
 You’ll see options for creating new projects, opening examples, and configuring your setup.

 ---